raphael-group/LAML/README.md

 ```
 from inside the `sc-mail/` directory.

 This will print `Running tests for sc-MAIL...` to begin, and print progress dots (one for each test passed).
-Please note that this suite does not test the multiprocessing version of sc-MAIL, since starting new processes may not be allowed on different machines.
+Please note that this suite does not by default test the multiprocessing version of sc-MAIL, since starting new processes may not be allowed on different machines.
 At the end, it should print:
 ```
 Running tests for sc-MAIL...